MarietteO/Excelprojects/Course_content.md

 * Formulas Tab -> Function Library<br>
 - EXCEL ERRORS:<br>
 * #DIV/0!
 Divide by zero error<br>
+* Adjacent cells error: Little green triangle in top left corner of cell.
+If you click on one of those triangles,<br>
+a little diamond with an exclamation mark inside pops up.
+If you click on the diamond, it says "Formula omits adjacent<br>
+cells", and you get the option to "update formula to include cells".
+This happens because Excel sees, for example,<br>
+your header at the top of the column which is a date, and thinks wait, that's a number too.
+It's Excel trying to be<br>
+helpful.
+So just click on the diamond and choose "Ignore error".
+Better, select all the cells with green triangle and<br>
+choose "Ignore error" for all simultaneously.<br>
 - SUM() FUNCTION:<br>
 Formulas Tab -> Function Library -> Math & Trig -> SUM -> Opens up Function Arguments Window<br>
 Number 1 B4:B8<br>